-In rodeo events, such as calf roping, steer wrestling, bareback horse and bull riding, saddle bronc riding, steer wrestling, steer roping, and barrel racing, normally docile animals are physically provoked into displaying “wild” behavior in order to make the cowboys look brave.
+In rodeo events, such as calf roping, bareback horse and bull riding, saddle bronc riding, steer wrestling, steer roping, and barrel racing, normally docile animals are physically provoked into displaying “wild” behavior in order to make the cowboys look brave.

 Electric prods, spurs, and bucking straps are used to irritate and enrage animals used in rodeos.
 Before entering the ring, cows and horses are often prodded with an electrical “hotshot” so that the pain will rile them.